ctrapnell/genome551/index.md

 ## Tutorial 1 topics
 _We will discuss the first tutorial assignment (due approximately two weeks from now) at the beginning of this class._

+For this assignment, please write a summary of the history and significance of one of the following topics.
+You should be able to begin with a summary paragraph that:

+1. Defines the topic.
+2. States how it was discovered.
+3. Notes who discovered it.
+4. Provides an *extremely brief* (1-3 sentences) synopsis of the arc of experiments that followed the initial discovery.
+5. Concludes with a statement about the overall significance of the topic (as it understood today) for the field of gene regulation.

+Here's an [example](pdfs/tutorial_example.pdf) of a good tutorial.

+The topics:

 1. Heat shock
 2. The TATA box
 3. The glucocorticoid receptor